sheymor21/PokemonGacha/README.md

 # PokemonGacha

-Simple API which use and manage the information of Pokemon oficial api using .Net core and Docker
+Simple API which use and manage the information of Pokémon oficial api using .Net core and Docker

 # Dependencies